wpmudev/shared-ui-react/docs/contributions.md

 # For a doc update
 📝 docs/component-name: Short description of doc changes

+# For accessibility improvements
+♿️ aria/component-name: Short description of feature
 ```

 This commit message is pulled into our `CHANGELOG` when we release and is based on Angular's Git commit guidelines.